Zheng-Chong/FashionMatrix/README.md

 **April 25, 2023**

 *Fashion Matrix (Label version) v2.0*

-We updated the use of ControlNet, currently using inpaint, openpose, lineart and (softedge).
-+ Add the task **AI model**, which can replace the model while keeping the pose and outfits.
-+ Add **NSFW (Not Safe For Work) detection** to avoid inappropriate using.
+We have simplified the utilization of the support model, employing fewer models and GPU memory, while also retaining the original image resolution (up to 1024x1024).

 **April 01, 2023**